• 6 minute read

 “Creative acts during a service encounter are more than just an adaptation to customer or tourist requests.
 Being creative means actively anticipating the needs of customers and seeking new solutions, currently unavailable, to address them.” – Dr. John Lai

-Overall, the results showed that the shops in Shenzhen and Guangzhou had the highest level of novel behaviour, while those in Shanghai and Beijing has the lowest, and these differences were found in three stages – when customers enter the shop, decide to buy or reject and leave the shop.
+Overall, the results showed that the shops in Shenzhen and Guangzhou had the highest level of novel behaviour, while those in Shanghai and Beijing had the lowest, and these differences were found in three stages – when customers were entering the shop, deciding to buy or reject and leaving the shop.

 “As for shops in Hong Kong and Macau, they showed the most innovation at the points when customers were entering and leaving the shop, whereas those in Shenzhen and Guangzhou were the most innovative when customers were deciding to purchase or reject the goods.”

 These results are consistent with the argument from previous research that geographical location does affect innovation.
 As previous research reveals, regional differences may be attributed to multiple factors, such as culture, market structure and the availability of skilled workers.

 “During our interviews, we also noticed that managers from different locations interpreted the ideas of competition and shop management autonomy in different ways.
 These could have affected the extent to which they encouraged novel service encounters in their stores,” he says.

 Another finding has to do with resources.
 The study revealed that more novel behaviour was observed in the shops with larger teams than in those with smaller teams.
 Specifically, the number of employees was positively and significantly related to the novel service encounter at three stages of the customer-service interface: entering the shop, fitting, and leaving the shop, with the highest correlation in the fitting stage.